InspectorGadget/SimpleAuth2/README.md

 If a player forgets their PIN, and cannot login because they joined with a new SKIN + IP, SKIN + CID, IP + CID or SKIN + CID their security info can be reset on CONSOLE with `login <player>`.
 They will then get a new PIN code next time they login.

+Players logging in normally will see a reminder on their PIN code.

+Players can change their pin code by typing /login when already logged in.

 Warnings are displayed on Console when players try to join with >= 2 changes to the security info (IP, CID, SKIN).